 The MSBS program makes every effort to recruit students with diverse backgrounds to foster the cultural richness to meet its Mission and Goals.
-MSBS applicants will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, age, ethnicity or national origin, religion, disability, genetic information, protected veteran status or any other characteristic protected by law.
+MSBS applicants will not be discriminated against on the basis of:

+- race;

+- ethnicity;

+- color;

+- sex;

+- sexual orientation;

+- gender;

+- gender identity;

+- national origin;

+- age;

+- disabilities;

+- religion;

+- genetic information;

+- protected veteran status; and

+- any other characteristic protected by law, except where appropriate and authorized by law.